borismus/smus.com/content/posts/2022/ai-note-garden-linker/index.md

 > groundbreaking.
 It involves overly flowery descriptions of things that I
 > consider obvious: Google, Nest, Sim City, self driving cars, etc.

+## How to handle quotes?

+I have a special note where I track quotes that I really enjoyed from all over the place.
+Since I like them, these quotes end up in other notes too.
+Since the quotes are inserted verbatim, their presence is a very strong signal for note similarity.

+My current solution is to ignore my `Quotes I like.md` note for this analysis, but this is a hack, since there are still many instances of the same quote across different notes used perhaps in different contexts.
+A shared quote is very weak evidence that the two notes are related, often insufficient to warrant a direct link.

+One approach I haven't yet tried might be to discard identical matches as meaningless.
+This would naturally discard quotes, since they are generally inserted verbatim.

 # Future works